rebots-online/robinpedia/BUILD.md

    - Run `flutter clean` before rebuilding
    - Ensure all native dependencies are installed
    - Check for platform-specific issues in android/ios directories
+   - Verify Java 17 is being used (not Java 21): `java -version`
+   - If using Neo4j, use the non-desktop version to avoid Java version conflicts

 3. **Performance Issues**
    - Enable ROBINPEDIA_METRICS to collect diagnostic data